Holiday shopping season picking up in Red Deer - Red Deer Advocate

 With 18 shopping days left until Christmas, Red Deer businesses are cautiously optimistic about this season’s retail sales.

-Angela King, manager at Sophie’s Treats in Parkland Mall said business is slow but it’s starting to pick up.
+Angela King, manager at Sophie’s Treats in Parkland Mall said business is slow, but it’s starting to pick up.

-“We are getting more stores so the Christmas season is looking better,” she said.

 Brittani Dobirstein, manager at Tip Top Tailors, said she has seen early signs, which makes her hopeful for big sales this Christmas season.